 Step #2: Wipe an alcohol-free toner over the skin (see my recommendation for toners) and leave the toner slightly damp on your face.
 Doing so will allow your moisturizer (applied next) to seal in all the hydrating and performance ingredients deep within the skin.
 Toners have five specific benefits, but one of the main benefits is to give your skin a drink of much-needed moisture.

-Step #3: Apply a moisturizer that contains sunscreen like Daily Protection SPF 30 (a favorite of actress, Sofia Vergara!) or Age Defense Moisturizer SPF 30.
+Step #3: Apply a moisturizer that contains sunscreen like Daily Protection SPF 30 (a favorite of actress, Sofia Vergara!).
 It’s easiest to use a moisturizer that has the sunscreen already built in so you get two benefits in one.
 When applying sunscreen, be sure to apply a second coat to the neck and sides of the neck.
 Wearing sunscreen every single day of the year is one of the best things you can do for your skin.
 UV exposure from sun and daylight is the #1 cause of premature wrinkles, so you are doing your skin a huge favor by cutting out those damaging rays that are present year round.

 IN THE EVENING: